alistaircol/ac-website/content/articles/scraping-migrating-reverse-engineering.md

 *  `-np, --no-parent                don't ascend to the parent directory`

 With all sites downloaded locally, you might need to do some `sed` things.
 I know I did.
 For example: replacing hardcoded protocols, i.e. upgrading `http` -> `https` references (which Cloudflare might not rewrite for you), or domains which may be renamed, disabling certain URLs on sites, etc.

+Ideally I wanted to use some `dom` manipulation in PHP, but argh! the source markup was a dog's dinner.

 A freebie for zipping up all the folders in the current directory: